Economy of Libya

 The economy of Libya depends primarily on revenues from the petroleum sector, which represents over 95% of export earnings and 60% of GDP.
 These oil revenues and a small population have given Libya one of the highest nominal per capita GDP in Africa.

 After 2000, Libya recorded favorable growth rates with an estimated 10.6% growth of GDP in 2010.
 This development was interrupted by the Libyan Civil War, which resulted in contraction of the economy by 62.1% in 2011.
 After the war, the economy rebounded by 104.5% in 2012.
 It crashed again following the Second Libyan Civil War.
-As of 2017, Libya's per capita PPP GDP stands at 60% of its pre-war level.
+As of 2024, Libya's per capita PPP GDP stands at only 65% of its pre-war level in 2010.

 Macroeconomic trends

-Libya had seen a fantastic growth rate, however, these proved unsustainable in the face of global oil recession and international sanctions.
-Consequently, the GDP per capita shrank by 40% in the 1980s.
-Successful diversification and integration into the international community helped current GDP per capita to cut further deterioration to just 3.2% in the 1990s.

 Libyan GDP per capita was about $40 in the early 1920s and it rose to $1,018 by 1967.
 In 1947 alone, per capita GDP rose by 42 percent.

 The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2027).
 Inflation below 5% is in green.
 The annual unemployment rate is extracted from the World Bank, although the International Monetary Fund find them unreliable.